Zoo Berlin: Where Lions and Tigers are Not Being Fed

 Welcome to Zoo Berlin, located right in the middle of it all.
 Take an S-Bahn or U-Bahn train to ‘Zoologischer Garten’ station, walk a few meters, and there you are.
 Some 20,000 animals of a total of 1400 species are waiting to be admired.

 At Zoo Berlin, feeding any of the animals accommodated there is strictly forbidden.
 We need to eat our bananas ourselves.
 There is one exception: At the petting zoo, children may feed goats and sheep, but not the other way around.
-Well, feeding visitors is actually allowed.
-This practice is limited to the restaurant or snack bars on the premises though.
 No visitors get petted at the petting zoo either.

 By the way: Zoo keepers at this facility do not feed lions, panthers, tigers or jaguars.
 If they wanted to, they would have to look for them for a long time.
 That is because there are none.
 All feline predators were sent to other zoos in early 2018.

 There was a good reason for getting rid of those animals: Their home, the Predator House, badly needed to be renovated and modernized.
-Originally, the construction period was supposed to last until Zoo Berlin’s 175th anniversary, which is coming up right now.
-But the whole thing will take a year longer than expected.
+Originally, the construction period was supposed to last until Zoo Berlin’s 175th anniversary last year.
+But the construction is still going on right now.

 “The renovation and modernization of the Predator House was long overdue”, the zoo’s director Andreas Knieriem concedes.
 “I am therefore all the happier that our new facilities will actually exceed current expert guidelines for the keeping of mammals.”

 Not only that, but visiting the feline predators, once they are back, will supposedly be a whole new experience.
-Those tigers and lions will be closer to the visitors, since the traditional cage concept will be thrown overboard.
+Those tigers and lions will be closer to the visitors, since the zoo is throwing the traditional cage concept overboard.
 Only windows will separate the amazed visitors from the over-sized cats.

 But let’s start at the beginning.
 Entering the premises through Lion’s Gate (‘Löwentor’), located between the rhinos and the elephants, is a good idea.
 Via the hippos, one of the many paths leads to the petting zoo and the World of Birds area.
-Spotting many of the birds in their cages is tricky.
-On a Friday in July of 2019, most of them seemed to be on holiday, especially those accommodated in the pheasantry.
+Spotting many of the birds in their cages can be tricky.

 Some of the most beautiful animals in the entire zoo are those polar wolves.
-They were busy kissing and licking each other’s muzzles yesterday.
-It looked like a greeting ritual within their pack.
-Their neighbors, the polar bears, must have been hiding, just like the pheasants.
+They are busy kissing and licking each other’s muzzles on a regular basis.
+It looks like a greeting ritual within their pack.
+Their neighbors, the polar bears, like to hide at times, just like the pheasants.

 The penguins, but also the zebras and other African species live in beautiful little worlds created for them.
 Sure, they are fenced in too, but they seemed happier than some of the primates in the Monkey House.
 Located right next to the Penguin World site, the pool for seals and sea lions is great.

-Visitors can watch them doing their spins through a glass panel, at one of the most interesting spots at Zoo Berlin.
-Kindergarten groups frequently sit here, watching seals race by.
+Visitors can watch them doing their spins through a glass panel at one of the most interesting spots at Zoo Berlin.
+Kindergarten groups frequently sit here, at least they did before the Coronavirus hit, watching seals race by.
 These swimmers are about as fast as the kangaroos in the Australian section of the zoo.

-The entire city of Berlin discussed copulating pandas in April, because that is exactly what Jiao Qing, a male, and his girlfriend Meng Meng did seven times.
+The entire city of Berlin discussed copulating pandas in April of last year, because that is exactly what Jiao Qing, a male, and his girlfriend Meng Meng did seven times.
 Experts from China, where these pandas are from, studied their every move.
 In order to be on the safe side, they used an ‘electric ejaculator’ as well.

-Jiao Qing and Meng Meng are the only giant pandas in Germany.
+Jiao Qing and Meng Meng were the only giant pandas in Germany before their children were born.
 They were moved to Berlin, directly from China, in the summer of 2017.
 Since, they have become the biggest sensation at Zoo Berlin.

 At this zoo, visitors who want to see it all will have to take at least 10,000 steps.
 For smaller children, renting one of those handcarts is a brilliant idea.
 So is visiting the very nice playground close to the wolves and bears.